scottslowe/weblog/content/fixed/about.md

 ## Professional Information

 I've been in the Information Technology field for more than 25 years, starting out with desktop support.
-Along the way, I've worked as an instructor, a technical trainer and Microsoft Certified Trainer (MCT), a systems administrator, an IT manager, a systems engineer, a consultant, as Chief Technology Officer (CTO) for a small start-up, as the practice lead for a national VAR's VMware practice, as a forward-looking technologist for a large enterprise storage company, and---most recently---as a technologist for VMware focusing on network virtualization.
+Along the way, I've worked as an instructor, a technical trainer and Microsoft Certified Trainer (MCT), a systems administrator, an IT manager, a systems engineer, a consultant, as Chief Technology Officer (CTO) for a small start-up, as the practice lead for a national VAR's VMware practice, as a forward-looking technologist for a large enterprise storage company, and as a technologist for [VMware][8] focusing on network virtualization.

-Currently, I work for [Heptio][6] as a member of the Field Engineering team, focusing on cloud computing, Kubernetes, and related technologies.
+Currently, I work for VMware in the Cloud-Native Apps group, having rejoined the company as part of the late 2018 acquisition of [Heptio][6].
+In my role, I'm focusing on cloud computing, Kubernetes, and related technologies.

 In addition, I am a former contributor to [SearchVMware.com][1], a VMware-focused website with technical articles, how-to's, tips, and news.
 I also had some articles published on [SearchServerVirtualization.com][2] and I am a former columnist for [Virtualization Review][3] magazine.

 I currently have seven traditionally published books to my credit:

 * *Mastering VMware vSphere 4*, published around VMworld 2009
 * *VMware vSphere 4 Administration Instant Reference* (with Jase McCarty and Matthew Johnson), published in late 2009
 * *VMware vSphere Design* (with Forbes Guthrie and Maish Saidel-Keesing), published in March 2011
 * *Mastering VMware vSphere 5*, published in October 2011
 * *VMware vSphere Design, 2nd Edition* (with Forbes Guthrie), published in March 2013 with updated content for vSphere 5.1 and vCloud Director
 * *Mastering VMware vSphere 5.5* (with Nick Marshall, who took over other books in this series), published in November 2013
 * *Network Programmability and Automation* (with Jason Edelman and Matt Oswalt), published in March 2018

 Most of these books are available from Amazon.com and other major booksellers; some of the older books may no longer be available.